 We’d invite people in to dine at a restaurant that wasn’t even ours…and they came in.
 That pizza place owed us so many free cannolis!

 But wow, the people were beautiful.
-From the man who was wearing the same shade of red, that melted into the matching background to the woman peering from the café.
+From the man who was wearing the same shade of red, that melted into the matching background to the woman peering from the café across the street.

 The man who stopped and relentlessly pecked at his phone with intent, but yet had no evidence of distress or anger on his face.

 The chopper gang, the girls with skirts too-short, to the woman who was in near-tears….yes, it was fascinating.

 At one moment, an older gentlemen stopped and peered at us just as we were peering at him…We invited him and he insisted on gifting us with 10 pounds.
 He wanted to buy us a drink!
 Why?
 Because we were happy which made him happy.

 Another reminder that the universe will indeed give you ask for no matter how subtle or silly the request.

 I truly believe, in your moments of joy and distress, your heart will ask for those very things that you need.
 I suppose you could say that prayer is the ultimate bar code scanner that will be sure your shelves are full.

 Which is why the flight attendant brought me another cocktail and I never received my million dollars.

 To those families who are currently taking inventory of all things, this is dedicated to Xavier, Igancio, Alexandre, Kirsty, Chrissy, James, Sebastien & Sara.
 Victims of the London Bridge Attack.